billywkim/Air_Travel_Analysis/README.md

 ## <b>Main Topics We Hope to Address with the Data</b>

-With the datasets provided, we hope to create comprehensive analysis and visualizations for:
+With the datasets provided, we hope to create comprehensive analysis and visualizations to:

 * Understand air traffic volume and trends over past years
 * Explore and compare the most common US airlines and the issues they face